octave-6/ratiobot/README.md

   * user specific ratios for a more personalized experience
   * Teach it how to brew my daily cup of coffee

-## Ratiobot 1.1.1:
+## Ratiobot 1.1.2:
- * minor adjustments to user experience
+ * New specialized tweets
- * improved project organization and packaging
+ * Something that will probably make me single has been implemented
- * improved code comments
+ * User-specified tweet responses

 ### Stretch goals that sound neat but are probably really hard and won't be considered for a long time:
 * Using Tensorflow (or just a markov chain if i get too lazy) to train a model to tweet based on: